Collections & archives

 Covering a vast geographic range, diverse media, a considerable time span and social history, La Guilde's collection includes more than 1000 works of art.

-Click here to contact Lassena Coulibali to access the collection and archives.
+Click here to contact Lassena Coulibaly to access the collection and archives.

 documentation center